Can You Return an Engagement Ring?

 Best Places to Sell an Engagement Ring

-If you are unable to return your engagement ring, you can look into selling it.
-We conducted our own experiment on the best places to sell a diamond engagement ring.
-After looking at detailed offers from six venues, we found that you can get the most value from working with a diamond broker.
+If you are unable to return your ring, you can look into the best way to sell your engagement ring.
+We conducted our own experiment on the best places to sell and after looking at detailed offers from six venues, we found that you can get the most value from working with a diamond broker.
 Here is a general breakdown: